Gorillas are tailless giants that measure about 6 feet and weigh about 500 pounds for an adult male called “Silverback.”

 In 2018, Mountain gorillas were Red-listed by IUCN as endangered species from critically endangered.
 This is attributed to war, hunting, destruction of habitat, diseases and poaching.
 War in parts of Virunga population attributed to death of 16 individuals.
 Poaching done by the poachers has also led to some deaths.
 The gorillas are poached for food- fresh gorilla meat, the gorilla skin is used for tradition medicine, gorillas also reside in densest populated parts of Africa and therefore there is a conflict for habitat.
 Gorillas are close to humans and because of this, they can easily spread and contract diseases from Humans.
 Respiratory illnesses if not cared for in time can cause fatal respiratory diseases.
 Runny nose are signs of infections in gorillas and the conservation team works handy in managing such illnesses.
 In Virunga, gorillas expanded high in the mountains to avoid the destruction of habitat by humans.

 Following a number of conservation measures, the regulatory authorities in the three countries have bridged gaps between humans and gorillas by building schools, hospitals, police posts and training and recruiting of former poachers into great conservationists.
 This has yielded a great solution to the popular problems of human-gorilla conflict.
-The former poachers now earn a salary since now are conserving and protecting gorillas, the children of former poachers are going to school and conservation massage is embedded in the curriculum at tender ages, there also fences built and a 24-hourly tracking team installed to monitor and regulate the movements of gorillas.
-The boy scouts from the villages are also ensuring sensitization and training of village people to respond to report gorilla disturbances to concerned bodies than killing them.
+The former poachers now earn a salary since they are conserving and protecting gorillas.
+The children of former poachers are going to school where they learn about conservation.
+Also, there are fences and a 24-hourly tracking team on standby to monitor and regulate the movements of gorillas.
+The boy scouts from the villages also ensure sensitization.
+In addition, there is training of village people to respond responsibly to gorilla disturbances instead of killing them.

 Booking a gorilla safari is not about spending money on a lifetime adventure but rather lending a great hand in the conservation spirit of protecting our giant giants.
 Sending a child to school, providing health care, providing dignified jobs etc. to the great communities that co-exist with our endangered Mountain Gorillas.